Cingulara/openrmf-api-save/README.md

 # openstig-api-save
-This is the openSTIG Save API for scoring a checklist.
+This is the openSTIG Save API for saving a checklist and its metadata.
 It has two calls.

 POST to / to save a new document
 PUT to /{id} to update a document